xliao8/NeMO-Analytics/Everything about NeMO.md

 - Use the navigation panel on the left to launch the "Projection tool"
 - Search for a pattern
-  - This pattern is derived from your "source" datasets
+  - This pattern is derived from your "source" datasets.
-  - This pattern could be saved unweighted gene list, a weighted gene list, or a weighted gene list saved from the comparison tool
+  - This pattern could be saved unweighted gene list, a weighted gene list, or a weighted gene list saved from the comparison tool from your own collection of gene lists.
+  - Alternatively, users can type the name of the gene list saved in the public domain of the NeMO gene list.
-- Select a collection that contains visualization panels for your "target dataset" or where your pattern should be projected on
+- Select a collection that contains visualization panels for your "target dataset" or where your pattern should be projected.

 <img width="1374" height="668" alt="image" src="https://github.com/user-attachments/assets/8c4493b7-ada5-4011-939d-d41b4ff5ff27" />

 - Select an algorithm — determine how the pattern is mathematically transferred
-  - There are four different algorithms available on NeMO, which are shown in the table below
+  - There are four different algorithms available on NeMO, which are shown in the table below.
-  - In addition to the different algorithms, there are two options available for plotting the gene expression data
+  - In addition to the different algorithms, there are two options available for plotting the gene expression data.
     - Z-score normalize gene expression
       - When enabled, this option rescales each gene’s expression values across all samples so that the gene has a mean of 0 and standard deviation of 1.
 This normalization helps make genes more comparable by removing baseline expression level differences.
 However, it can also amplify noise
       - if the dataset contains many lowly expressed genes or dropout events, because small random variations get exaggerated after scaling.